diyscif/diyscif/scif-thesis.md

 to system outages and tampering.
 Limiting false alarms to a maximum of one per 30 days further ensures the reliability and effectiveness of the system, as too many false alarms cause fatigue and desensitization of security personnel.
-The IDS should be stand-alone, i.e. independent of other facilities' alarm systems.
+The IDS should be stand-alone, i.e., independent of other facilities' alarm systems.
 It can be supplemented with [_audio or video monitoring_](#cctv), as long as special attention is given not to inadvertently compromise the SCIFs information security as explained later on in [_section 6.1.6_](#cctv). [@ics-705-ts, p.
 53]

-All components, i.e. the monitoring station, movement sensors, high security switches (HSS), premise control unit (PCU), and keypads should meet the internationally recognized Underwriters Laboratories (UL) Standards 2050, 639, 634, 1610 and/or 294, respectively.
+All components, i.e., the monitoring station, movement sensors, high security switches (HSS), premise control unit (PCU), and keypads should meet the internationally recognized Underwriters Laboratories (UL) Standards 2050, 639, 634, 1610 and/or 294, respectively.
 The UL, being an independent, international